Characters in Hamlet: Yorick

 Yorick is an unseen character depicted as a skull unearthed by the Gravediggers.
 The sight of Yorick's skull evokes a reminiscence by Prince Hamlet of the man, who apparently played a role during Hamlet's upbringing.

 A Priest, or Doctor of Divinity

+Design for a costume for the Priest in Hamlet, by Marcel Mültzer, 1908.
+He is depicted as a Catholic.

 He officiates at Ophelia's funeral, and does not give her full Christian burial rites, since the church suspects her death was suicide.
 Called a "Priest" in the First Folio edition of "Hamlet," his speech prefix in the Second Quarto is "Doct" for Doctor of Divinity, a Protestant clergyman.
 Thus, the two original "good" printings of the play are in disagreement whether the clergyman is Protestant or Catholic.

 Other characters

 A Captain

 He is a commander in Fortinbras' invading army, and is assigned by Fortinbras to get the license from Claudius for Fortinbras's army to be in Denmark.

 Sailors (pirates)

 The sailors are two pirates who deliver a letter from Hamlet to Horatio, informing Horatio that Hamlet has returned to Denmark.